 IN A WORLD more complex than ever, companies need to find new ways of working in order to stay on top of the game.
 This was the starting point when Wärtsilä began to plan the project that was later named the Smart Technology Hub.

-“We wanted to create a whole new ecosystem and concept, not just build new production and office facilities”, explains Hannu Mäntymaa, Director of Power Supply at Wärtsilä.
+“We wanted to create a whole new ecosystem and concept, not just build new production and office facilities”, explains Hannu Mäntymaa, Managing Director at Wärtsilä Finland.

 The Hub will be a state-of-the-art centre for research, development and produc- tion, both for Wärtsilä and for chosen partners.
 The overall goal is to find new technological solutions that promote a renewable and sustainable future.
 The investment of 200 MEUR makes the Hub Wärtsilä’s biggest investment ever.

 THE SMART TECHNOLOGY HUB is built in Vaskiluoto, close to the port of Vaasa.
 Wärtsilä has had a strong presence in the city of Vaasa since the 1930s, however, it was not self-evident that the centre would be located there.

 “We explored different options all over the world, but in the end, it turned out that Vaasa was the best place for us.
 The location by the sea with the nearby port is logistically ideal for exports and for marine solutions.
 Even more importantly, this region has a very strong tradition of co-operation and a huge accumulated expertise in energy technology”, Mäntymaa explains.

 Vaasa is home to the biggest cluster of energy technology companies in the Nordic countries, Wärtsilä being perhaps the most important of these companies.
 Wärtsilä also has a long history of working closely together with the other compa- nies in the cluster.